dapetcu21/Porkholt/README.txt

 4) Generate the project files with cmake cmake .. -DPH_PLATFORM=platform
 "platform" can be any of Linux, OSX, iOS or Android
-NOTE: if compiling for OSX or iOS you need to use the XCode generator
+NOTE: if compiling for iOS you need to use the XCode generator
-  Ex: cmake .. -G Xcode -DPH_PLATFORM=OSX
+  Ex: cmake .. -G Xcode -DPH_PLATFORM=iOS
 PH_PLATFORM defaults to "Linux" on Linux and to "OSX" on OS X

 5) Use the generated project files to build the project (this depends on your